dqrobotics/cpp-examples/README.md

 ```
 ## Opening examples as QTCreator Projects

-1. Download and install QT from https://www.qt.io/download or your perferred source.
+1. Download and install QT from https://www.qt.io/download or your favorite source.
 Installing a gcc64 compatible kit, such as Qt 5.12 is also recommended

 2. File >> Open File or Project